AlfieRan/AlfieRan/README.md

 - I also have a youtube channel (https://youtube.com/c/unofedeo) although I'm more interested in the algorithm than actually making videos so I don't upload much.
 - 🌱 I’m currently learning Computer Science, Maths, Further Maths & Physics for A Level and will be (hopefully) taking computer science at university.
 - 👯 I’m looking to collaborate on MonoPage in the future, provided it reaches a point upon which it gains investment and I can afford to pay collaborators fairly.
-- 🤔 I’m looking for help with converting client sided json files to a server side database.
 - 💬 Ask me about anything!
-I probably won't have an educated answer but I will have an answer.
+I probably won't have an educated answer but I will have **an** answer.
 - 📫 How to reach me: email uno.fedeo@gmail.com or alfie.ranstead@outlook.com, although my outlook tends to get a bit more spam so I may miss your email if you send one there.
 - 😄 Pronouns are words and I attach little meaning to them so refer to me however you want.
-- ⚡ Fun fact: This fact isn't fun.
+- ⚡ Fun fact: I made FunkyTabs, and it's pretty Funky